xibosignage/xibo-manual/source/en/tour_cms_settings.md

 ## **Displays**

-This tab allows you to select a [Default Layout](displays.html#content-default-layout) to automatically assign to added Displays and set defaults for **Latitude** and **Longitude** for all Geo aware previews throughout the CMS.
+Set defaults for **Latitude** and **Longitude** for all Geo aware previews throughout the CMS.

+### Default Layout

+The Default Layout set here will be automatically assigned to all Displays to be shown when no other content is scheduled or if there is an issue which prevents a scheduled Event from being shown.

+{tip}
+You can create your own Layout to replace the pre-set default, but keep in mind that designs should be kept simple with no complex media or web content.
+{/tip}

+This global Default Layout can be overridden for individual Displays by selecting an alternative [Default Layout](displays.html#content-default-layout) to be used.

 ### Proof of Play Default Settings